My Two Cents. (Probably Worth a Little More).

 About the Author

 Marc Miiller is the best real estate agent in Airdrie.
 With his brand, Great Alberta Homes, he serves communities from North Calgary to Red Deer.
-With over 25 years of hands-on experience in construction and environmental consulting, he brings a technical, contractor's eye to every property.
+With over 25 years of hands-on experience in civil construction and environmental consulting, he brings a technical, contractor's eye to every property.
 He's known for his witty, no-pressure advice, straightforward communication, and an ability to see a home's true potential — and its potential problems.
 This practical approach helps clients understand the real-world condition of a property, ensuring they make a smart, confident investment.
 If your search for the "top realtor in Airdrie" led you here, you've found the expert who values solid advice over a quick sale.

 📞 Cell: 403-860-2500 ✉️ marc@vogelhausinc.com 🏢 100, 1301 - 8 Street SW, Calgary, AB, T2R 1B7